 In 2026, anxiety within immigrant communities has noticeably increased.
-Social media is filled with alarming headlines about ICE raids, document checks, new government fees, and stricter immigration policies.
-But what is actually happening — and what is simply fear fueled by rumors?
+Concerns about deportation risks are at the forefront as social media is filled with alarming headlines about ICE raids, document checks, new government fees, and stricter immigration policies.
+But what is actually happening?
+What is simply fear fueled by rumors?
+Let’s separate fact from fiction.

 1. ICE Raids — Mass Arrests or Targeted Enforcement?